WA Government Architecture Decision Records

 Project Kickoff Steps

-- Security & Secrets - Follow ADR 005: Secrets Management for OIDC client secrets and ADR 007: Centralised Security Logging for authentication audit trails
+- Secure Secrets and Logs - Follow ADR 005: Secrets Management for OIDC client secrets and ADR 007: Centralised Security Logging for authentication audit trails

-- Privileged Administration - Follow ADR 012: Privileged Remote Access for identity service administration access
+- Privileged Administration - Follow ADR 012: Privileged Remote Access for break-glass and administrator access

 Implementation Considerations

-- No single identifiers: Prevent tracking across services using persistent identifiers
+- Prevent tracking across services using persistent identifiers unless explicitly justified

-- Marketing restrictions: Prohibit disclosure of identity information for marketing purposes
+- Prohibit disclosure of identity information for marketing purposes

-- Breach notification: Implement cyber security and fraud incident management processes
+- Define breach notification and fraud incident response processes

-- Risk assessment: Match proofing level to transaction risk and data sensitivity
+- Match identity proofing and authentication levels to transaction risk and data sensitivity

 Standards Compliance: